-The College has a commitment of \$11,016,350 for a capital improvement project that include construction and completion of new buildings and renovations of an existing buildings. \$11,016,350 of this commitment is financed and is included in Note 13, Certificates of Participation additions.
+The College has a remaining commitment balance of \$2,511,327 for a capital improvement project that includes construction and completion of a new building and renovations of an existing building.

 The College is engaged in various legal actions in the ordinary course of business.
 Management does not believe the ultimate outcome of these actions will have a material adverse effect on the financial statement.